GREENLAND 2026

 This one is longer, harder, even more varied - but also more expensive.
 Here, you don’t cross the Icecap; you cross Greenland.

 We start out in the Isortoq area but then head for the rarely visited DYE III before tagging on the Nansens Route from 1888.
-We fight through the same icefall he did, then follow in his footsteps (yes, on foot) down the Austmanadalen to the fjord - and end up in Nuuk.
+We fight through the same icefall Fritjof did, then follow in his footsteps (yes, on foot) down the Austmanadalen to the fjord - and end up in Nuuk.